AleksanderRDL/P8-Aleks-Fork/Sprint/range-training-redesign.md

 `RangeUseful` is the best current aggregate but still a versioned proxy.
 Report components so wins and regressions are inspectable.

+`GapCov` currently means index/count continuity: the largest run of missing in-query point positions is normalized by the number of in-query points.
+This is simple and stable, but it can misrepresent irregular AIS sampling.
+A missing run of ten dense points is not equivalent to a missing run spanning hours or many kilometers.

+Required `GapCov` ablation:

+- keep current count-normalized `GapCov` as the baseline metric
+- add `GapCovTime`: largest missing time span normalized by full in-query time span
+- add `GapCovDistance`: largest missing along-track distance span normalized by full in-query path length
+- Maybe `gap_min` = min(`gap_time`, `gap_distance`) if strict continuity is important
+- compare variants by final `RangeUseful`, component regressions, and checkpoint decisions before changing the default aggregate

 ## Baselines And Diagnostics

 Final baselines: